 Well, the fundamental principle for achieving these transcendent vocals is dedicated, disciplined practice.

 Practice, combined with some key tips (I’m going to give you the juicy tips in this article), will allow you to improve your vocal control and achieve mastery of the high note.

 This article will give you some quick, actionable tips to immediately improve your vocal range to include those high notes, but always remember you need to be disciplined to see improvement!

 The majority of people struggle with singing high notes because of practicing the wrong way.
-The key in doing this is by knowing your vocal range and learning techniques to control various aspects of the body as you try out the high notes.
-The following tips will guide you on how to sing the high notes without straining and damaging your vocal cords.
+The key in doing this is by knowing your vocal range and learning techniques to control various aspects of the body (such as the diaphragm) as you try out the high notes.
+The following tips will guide you on how to sing high notes without straining and damaging your vocal cords.